 Dental implants prevent this excessive tooth wear by avoiding malocclusion.
 The dental implant will hold your remaining teeth in place while restoring your tooth function.
 As a result, your remaining teeth will be less susceptible to excessive tooth wear and misaligned bite.
 In addition, dental implants reclaim your smile strength and image.

-Prevent tooth loss with dental implants
+Prevent tooth loss with dental implant procedures

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist serving clients from throughout the United States